SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 * Formatting columns (dates, numbers, currency)
 * Filling in missing data in MySQL

+Let's start by loading the data into SQL.
+From our initial analysis in Excel, we discovered that there are missing values in the quantity column.
+First, we'll identify these missing values to understand the gaps in our data.
-First, I identified the missing values in the quantity column.
-Then, for rows where quantity was not NULL, I calculated the unit price as sales / quantity.
-Next, I calculated the missing quantities for rows where quantity was NULL using the calculated unit prices and a JOIN query.
-To do this, I created a temporary table calculated_quantities to store the missing values.
-Finally, I updated the orders table, filling in the missing quantity values with the calculated amounts.
+Next, we'll calculate the unit price for the rows where quantity is available.
+This will involve dividing sales by quantity.
+With these unit prices in hand, we'll then estimate the missing quantities for the rows where quantity is NULL.
+We'll achieve this by joining the data on common attributes like product_id and discount.
+To manage this process efficiently, we'll create a temporary table named calculated_quantities to store the missing values.
+Finally, we'll update the orders table, filling in the missing quantity values with our calculated amounts.
+This structured approach ensures our data's completeness and accuracy.

 ```sql
 CREATE TEMPORARY TABLE calculated_quantities AS   -- Filling in missing quantity data